 VisaNation Immigration Law Success Stories Graphic 2

-Sections of the DS-160 Application
+How to Fill Out the DS-160 Application

 Section 1: Personal History and Information

-The first part of the application will ask you about personal information including your date of birth, legal name, marital status, nationality, passport/national ID number, and your U.S. Social Security number or taxpayer ID if you have one.
+The first part of the application will ask you about personal information, including your date of birth, legal name, marital status, nationality, passport/national ID number, and your U.S. Social Security number or taxpayer ID if you have one.

 Section 2: Travel Itinerary